 Horn Book Magazine Fanfare Award 1997

 Below are sample spreads from inside this book.
-Striking illustrations.
+Such striking illustrations.

 And we love the bouncy, rhythmic text in this book.
-For example, the text in the spread at right reads: "White duck, white duck / don't come beeping. / Can't you see that / Baby's sleeping? / White duck, white duck, / don't you cry, / My baby's sleeping / right nearby."
+For example, the text in this spread reads: "White duck, white duck / don't come beeping. / Can't you see that / Baby's sleeping? / White duck, white duck, / don't you cry, / My baby's sleeping / right nearby."

 This book was an honoree for the prestigious Caldecott Medal for best children's books.
 Check out our list of all the Caldecott winners.